ChaosLights/Rowing-Club-Mobile-App/reqs/requirementgathering.md

 (structured description of a process: define a setting/context, define one or more actors/stakeholders, define goals/objectives, define a plot)

 **COACH:**

+*Overview*

+Its a Sunday morning.
+The coach is enjoying his tea in the garden on his morning off.
+He then proceeds to open the rowing club app because having the time off of work is an excellent opportunity to organise his team and track each athletes progress.

+*Rationale*

+ The coach wants to  monitors each athlete's progress and review their skills so that he is up to date with and every one of his students in order to help them seperately and build up to each ones individual goals and in the longrun excel their skills.

+*Details*

+1. The coach opens the app from his phone.
+2. He navigates to the calender feature to confirm the details and timings of next weeks race.
+3. He checks the attendance section to see who can attend the competition.
+4. The coach selects an athlete from the rowing team.
+5. The coach views the athlete's training progress, including exercises and results.
+6. The system displays the athlete's progress.
+7. The coach chooses whos rowing in next weeks competition.

+*Notes*

+With this scenario the coach can see who is free for next weeks competition and he then proceeds to view their progress to choose who will be rowing for that competition.

 **PARENT:**